|Compliance Exam Materials

 - identify the record to be created to evidence that the supervisory review or audit has been conducted.

-C. Registered investment advisers are required to adopt written policies and procedures reasonably designed to prevent violations of the applicable securities laws and regulations by the
+C. Registered investment advisers are required to adopt written policies and procedures reasonably designed to prevent violations of the applicable securities laws and

-adviser or any of its supervised persons.
+regulations by the adviser or any of its supervised persons.
 The firm policies and procedures should, at a minimum, address the following (if applicable):

-- portfolio management processes, including allocation of investment opportunities and consistency with investor goals, adviser disclosure, and applicable
+- portfolio management processes, including allocation of investment opportunities and consistency with investor goals, adviser disclosure,

 - trading practices;